CKs-Technology-News/PrivacyTools/README.md

 - [Imgin](https://imgin.voidnet.tech/) – A minimalist read-only Imgur proxy.
 - [Lutim](https://entraide.chatons.org/en/) – Let’s Upload That IMage is a privacy-friendly and libre photo sharing service.
 You can set your image to be deleted at first view or after a specified time.
 - [Picc.io](https://picc.io/) – Pinterest/Imgur alternative anonymous image selfie sharing.
 Each image you upload has a built image sharing widget to share images on social media.
 FOSS is planned.
-- [Rimgu](https://codeberg.org/3np/rimgu) – Self-hosted free and ad/trackless front end for imgur.
+- [Rimgo](https://codeberg.org/3np/rimgu) – Self-hosted free and ad/trackless front end for Imgur.

 ## [Mozilla Pocket alternatives](#mozilla-pocket-alternatives)